-Special needs provision is reviewed and evaluated at the school as part of an on-going cycle.
-We assess children's performance using a wide range of strategies in order to measure their progress.
-Teacher assessments are completed each term and this is analysed by the class teacher, Senior Leadership Team.
+Special needs provision is reviewed and evaluated at the school as part of an on-going cycle of Assess, Plan, Do, Review.
+We assess children's performance using a wide range of strategies in order to measure their progress, plan our actions, implement them, then review their effectiveness.

+Teacher assessments are completed each term and this is analysed by the class teacher, Senior Leadership Team